samuelrs9/klmnn-novelty-detection/README.md

 This repository contains the Matlab implementation of the paper ["On novelty detection for multi-class classification using non-linear metric learning"](https://doi.org/10.1016/j.eswa.2020.114193).

-## Our Aproach
+## Introduction
 In this work, we propose to detect novelties by exploiting non-linear distances learned from multiclass training data.
-For this purpose, we adopt a kernelization technique (KPCA) jointly with the Large Margin Nearest Neighbor (LMNN) metric learning algorithm.
+For this purpose, we adopt a kernelization technique jointly with the **Large Margin Nearest Neighbor (LMNN)** metric learning algorithm.

-To perform the metric learning, we used the original implementation made available by the authors of the LMNN algorithm (website).
-In the case of the kernelization algorithm, we used the Kernel PCA algorithm, also made available by third parties.
+To perform the metric learning, we used the original implementation made available by the authors of the **LMNN** algorithm (website).
+In the case of the kernelization algorithm, we used the **KPCA** algorithm, also made available by third parties.
 Both the LMNN and KPCA algorithms provided by third parties can be found in the `external` directory.

 ## Compared Methods
 We compare our approach with the following methods